Ecuadorian–Peruvian War: Blockade of Guayaquil

-On August 31, 1941, and facing a delicate political and national security situation, the president of Ecuador Carlos Alberto Arroyo del Río decided to maintain a considerable part of the Ecuadorian Army in order to protect the capital, Quito.
+On August 31, 1941, and facing a delicate political and national security situation, President of Ecuador Carlos Alberto Arroyo del Río decided to retain a considerable part of the Ecuadorian Army to protect the capital, Quito.
 This military order was given due to intelligence reports coming from the intelligence services of Brazil, Chile, and the United States, informing President Arroyo del Río and the Ecuadorian military high command that Peru was less than 48 hours from Guayaquil, leaving from Machala and Puerto Bolívar, the second port of Ecuador.

-The Peruvian troops were less than 170 km from the Guayaquil metropolitan area and the intention of the Peruvian military was, in the event that Ecuador does not respect Peru's rights over the disputed territories, to assault and capture the first port of Ecuador.
-Once Guayaquil was occupied, the Peruvian forces that were in the part of the Ecuadorian highlands occupied by them would leave from Loja, which is less than 600 km from the capital, and would begin the military occupation of Quito, an operation that, considering that the Ecuadorian armed forces had practically ceased to exist in September, it would last a maximum time of 10 days.
+The Peruvian troops were less than 170 km from the Guayaquil metropolitan area.
+If Ecuador did not accept Peru's rights over the disputed territories, the Peruvian military intended to assault and capture the first port of Ecuador.
+Once Guayaquil was occupied, the Peruvian forces in the occupied part of the Ecuadorian highlands would leave from Loja, which is less than 600 km from the capital, and would occupy Quito, an operation that would take a maximum of 10 days, since the Ecuadorian armed forces had practically ceased to exist in September.

-By the end of August 1941, Peru militarily occupied the coast: the provinces and cantons of El Oro, Puerto Bolívar and began the blockade of Guayaquil, the main commercial port and naval base of Ecuador.
+By the end of August 1941, Peru occupied the coast: the provinces and cantons of El Oro, Puerto Bolívar and began the blockade of Guayaquil, the main commercial port and naval base of Ecuador.
 In the mountains, the provinces and cantons of Loja and Zamora Chinchipe were occupied.

-In the jungle, the armed forces of Peru claimed for Peru: Sucumbios, Napo and Pastaza in the parts that correspond to the former Government of Quijos which, according to the Royal Decree of July 15, 1802, passed to the Viceroyalty of Peru and according to the Peruvian version, Ecuador occupied taking advantage of the fact that Peru was facing Chile in the War of the Pacific of 1879.
+In the jungle, the armed forces of Peru claimed Sucumbios, Napo and Pastaza in the regions that corresponded to the former Government of Quijos, which, according to the Royal Decree of July 15, 1802, passed to the Viceroyalty of Peru and, according to the Peruvian version, Ecuador had occupied, taking advantage of the fact that Peru was facing Chile in the War of the Pacific of 1879.
 The territory of Sucumbíos had been nominally transferred to Peru in 1922 by Colombia as a result of the Salomón–Lozano Treaty, but the act was not recognized by Ecuador.

-Faced with a delicate political and military situation that threatened the Ecuadorian state, with Ecuadorian President Carlos Alberto Arroyo del Río keeping a sizable part of the Army in the capital, Quito, Ecuador promptly requested a cease-fire, which went into effect on 31 July 1941.
+Faced with the threat to the Ecuadorian state, with Ecuadorian President Carlos Alberto Arroyo del Río keeping a sizable part of the Army in Quito, Ecuador promptly requested a ceasefire, which went into effect on 31 July 1941.